LockeLamora/lockelamora.github.io/_posts/2016-11-10-skydog-vulnhub.md

 >clue=iheartbrenda

-(I late viewed the pdf also linked to from that page, but it turned out to be a clue that the image contained info hidden by steganography which I'd also stumbled on)
+(I later viewed the pdf also linked to from that page, but it turned out to be a clue that the image contained info hidden by steganography which I'd also stumbled on)

 #### Flag #7 Frank Was Caught on Camera Cashing Checks and Yelling - I’m The Fastest Man Alive!